builtwithai/askgpt/README.md

 Required Inputs

-api_key
+KEY
 Required The API key for the model API

+ENDPOINT
+Required The URL for the model API EndPoint

+MODEL
+Model Name

 prompt
 Required The prompt to complete.

-See the [actions tab](https://github.com/devops-testbed/anygpt/actions) for runs of this action! :rocket:
+See the [actions tab](https://github.com/builtwithai/askgpt/actions) for runs of this action! :rocket: